 Madnick finds ways to integrate information systems, giving organizations a more global view of their operations.
 He is leading a project that develops new technologies for gathering and analyzing information from many different sources, including conventional databases and the World Wide Web.
 He is also testing these new technologies in industries such as financial services, manufacturing, logistics, counter-terrorism, and transportation.

-Expertise: Database and information integration technologies, impact of information technologies, Internet applications
+Expertise: Database and information integration technologies, cybersecurity, impact of information technologies, Internet applications

 Major Research Projects & Publications